 Health, Physical Education, & Recreation

-The Bachelor of Science degree in Health Promotion offered by the Department of Health, Physical Education and Recreation at Emporia State University prepares students for positions in health promotion, public administration and related areas.
+The Bachelor of Science degree in Health & Human Performance offered by the Department of Health, Physical Education and Recreation at Emporia State University prepares students for positions in health promotion, strength & conditioning, personal training, public administration and related areas.

 Graduates take leadership roles in designing, implementing, and evaluating health promotion campaigns in various public and private agencies and institutions at local, state and national levels.

-The health promotion professionals trained in this program gain the knowledge and skills to affect lifestyle choices.
+The Health & Human Performance professionals trained in this program gain the knowledge and skills to affect lifestyle choices.
 Employment opportunities exist in corporate, clinical/medical, not-for-profit organizations, commercial/private settings and academic institutions.

-The Bachelor of Science degree in Health Promotion can lead to careers in:
+The Bachelor of Science degree in Health & Human Performance can lead to careers in:

 - Corporate Wellness